sermons/known/slides/slides.md

 And behold, some are **last** who will be **first**, <br>
 and some are **first** who will be **last**.”

+>>>
++ good or bad news? depends on our position
++ Jam4 opposed to proud / grace to humble

 ---
 <!-- .slide: data-background="white" -->
 # Q3